 The new 9-1 GCSE science will be first examined in May 2018.
 This is a radical change from the outgoing GCSE as controlled assessments have been removed and all examinations are at the end of year 11.

-All pupils will get the choice between combined science (2 GCSE’s) and triple science (3 GCSE’s).
 The content studied will be more rigorous and there will be more emphasis on recall.
 All pupils will undertake required practical work which will also be assessed in the examinations.

-As with double award, there are six papers: two biology, two chemistry and two physics.
+There are six papers: two biology, two chemistry and two physics.
 Each of the papers will assess knowledge and understanding from distinct topic areas.

 The triple science exam papers will be 1h 45m.